deanwampler/spark-scala-tutorial/README.markdown

 Assuming you don't have administration rights, it's sufficient to expand the archive in your home directory on the cluster node or edge node you intend to use, or within the sandbox.
 Then add the `bin` directory under the Spark installation directory to your `PATH` or define the environment variable `SPARK_HOME` to match the installation directory, *not* the `bin` directory.

-You'll need to copy this workshop to the same server or sandbox.
-Copy the data to HDFS using the following command, which copies the workshop's `data` directory to `/user/$USER/data`:
+You'll need to copy this tutorial to the same server or sandbox.
+Copy the data to HDFS using the following command, which copies the tutorial's `data` directory to `/user/$USER/data`:

 ```sh
 hadoop fs -put data data